shittu33/Ride-Sharing-App/README.md

 # Ride Sharing App - Driver App

-A ride-sharing Android application for drivers, built with compose for assessment purpose.
+A ride-sharing Android application for drivers, built with compose.

 ---